Ancestral wisdom, modern technology in the hands of Indigenous women and girls.

 THE Reality

-Indigenous women and girls carry the burnt of land extraction, violence that is perpetrated both against the land and their bodies.
+Indigenous women and girls carry the brunt of land extraction, violence that is perpetrated both against the land and their bodies.

 01.